yonseiyes/seraphscript/README.md

 5. Go to **Tools -> "Debug Console"**
 6. Type the following command: **masternode outputs**
 7. Open **Masternodes.conf** file
-8. fill the next items
+8. fill the next items ( They should be on one line )
 * Alias: **MN01**
 * Address: **VPS_IP:PORT**
 * Privkey: **Masternode Private Key**   **which is shown by typing 'masternode genkey' on debug console of desktop wallet.**